mean-machine-gc/ubi-framework/meta-language/index.md

 ```
 Given that Customer is authenticated,
-When PlaceOrder,
+When CreateUser,
-And Customer has valid payment method,
-And Items are in stock,
+And Email is available,
+And Password meets requirements,
-Then OrderConfirmed,
+Then UserCreated,
-Branch [And Order total > €100, And HighValueOrderFlagged]
+Branch [And User data is complete, Then UserActivated]
+AndOutcome [User state is active, User ID is generated]
 ```

 ## Software Capabilities